bmaunde/guidelines/Magento/magento-cloud-setup.md

 You are probably using a windows based system and there are 2 options:

- - Set-up a linux environment, preferably Ubuntu 18/20, using the Windows Subsystem for Linux
+ - Set-up a linux environment, preferably Ubuntu 18/20, using the Windows Subsystem for Linux.
+Use the foll
  - Set-up a Windows hypervisor based virtual machine.
 The following is an example guide you can use: https://geekflare.com/ubuntu-on-windows/
  -

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0MjM5NTA0Nl19
+eyJoaXN0b3J5IjpbLTI2NTg0NjE5OV19
 -->